How to create a culture where anyone can belong anywhere

 Airbnb’s Company Purpose

 A few years ago, Airbnb’s founders had an epiphany: they realized they stood for something more than just the home.
-Thus, evolving the company’s purpose to reflect on why it exists: to create a sense of belonging.
+Thus, they evolved the company’s purpose to reflect on why it exists: to create a sense of belonging.

 “Create a world where anyone can belong anywhere.”